Is your dog suffering from Separation Anxiety?

 The TenaciousSM Dog Training Separation Anxiety program is sold in a package.

-- Packages come in four weeks to 12 weeks.
-Some clients choose to go month to month and that works well too!
+- Packages come in eight weeks to 12 weeks.

-- Each week you will receive one live assessment with Maggie, a Certified Separation Anxiety Trainer, and five daily touch points on the next steps in your dogs, specific tailor-made training protocols, as well as coaching and support.
+- Each week you will receive one live assessment with one of our, Certified Separation Anxiety Trainers, and another four days of touch points on the next steps in your dogs, specific tailor-made training protocols, as well as coaching and support.

 To learn more about separation anxiety